curability4apish/mspasswordgenerator/README.md

 * Salting

-Recommend users to configure their salt in `pwGen.js` to enhanec complexity and prevent pre-calculated attack in case your `Main Key` is very weak.
+Recommend users to configure their unique salt in `pwGen.js` to enhanec complexity and prevent pre-calculated attack in case your `Main Key` is very weak.
+But that doesn't mean you can have easily guessable `Main Key`.

 ```
 PwGen.updateDigest = function() {